Unveiling the Fermi Bubbles origin with MeV photon telescopes: Source sensitivity of MeV telescopes

 We also report the case of the AMEGO-X Compton-pair telescope concept in Fig.~\ref{fig:MeVzoom}.
 The UC, TC and P event regimes are shown in green, and have been obtained following the procedure described in Sec.~\ref{sec:sensitivity}.
 In particular, the sensitivity for the UC regime has been derived using Eq.~\ref{eq:sigUC} from the point-source continuum sensitivity estimated through simulations\footnote{AMEGO-X point-source sensitivities have been carried out by the AMEGO-X team with MEGALib \citep{MEGALib}.
-For TC and P regimes we used Eq.~\ref{eq:sig} to derive the sensitivities, where preliminary background simulations and simulated instrument effective area have been provided by the AMEGO-X team\footnote{\url{https://asd.gsfc.nasa.gov/amego-x/}}.} AMEGO-X is designed to operate in survey mode, with a wide FoV of 2.5 sr in the P regime and up to 3.6 sr in the Compton regime.
+For TC and P regimes we used Eq.~\ref{eq:sig} to derive the sensitivities, where preliminary background simulations and simulated instrument effective area have been provided by the AMEGO-X team\footnote{\url{https://asd.gsfc.nasa.gov/amego-x/}}.} The sensitivities are based on simulations of the expected background rates and gamma-ray effective area of AMEGO-X, using a preliminary detector model.
+The background simulations, similarly to the ones use for COSI, include contributions from cosmic rays (protons, alpha particles, electrons), instrument activation, atmospheric background, and the extragalactic (isotropic) gamma-ray background.
+More refined simulations will only become available when the instrument design is finalized.
+Would the mission proceed, the background rates will be derived from actual in-flight measurements for which an accuracy well under 10\% is expected.
+AMEGO-X is designed to operate in survey mode, with a wide FoV of 2.5 sr in the P regime and up to 3.6 sr in the Compton regime.
 Fig.~\ref{fig:MeVzoom} shows that an instrument like AMEGO-X would be able to detect a pure-leptonic emission from the FB almost in the entire energy range of the MeV gap in a 3-year sky survey\footnote{Three years is the nominal duration for NASA's Medium Explorer missions.}, and could detect hadronic (secondary leptonic) emission in an energy range that depends on the magnetic field present within the FB.
-In the case of hybrid scenarios, the detection of a spectral break in the MeV energy range would constrain the relative contribution of the leptonic component over the hadronic one populating the FB, and, once the primary hadronic population is fixed, the intensity of the secondary leptonic emission would constrain the magnetic field within the bubbles.
+In the case of hybrid scenarios, the detection of a spectral break in the MeV energy range would constrain the relative contribution of the leptonic component over the hadronic one populating the FB, and, once the primary hadronic population is fixed, the intensity of the secondary leptonic emission would constrain the magnetic field within the bubbles.\\